Foreign tax credit

 The applicant undertaking cannot employ more than 50 full-time employees, and the maximum eligible tax credits per single undertaking is EUR 50,000 over any period of three consecutive fiscal years.
 This maximum credit is further increased to EUR 70,000 in respect of undertakings operating in Gozo, family businesses, and female-owned undertakings.

 A tax credit for skills development has been introduced in 2018 with the aim of offering assistance for the development of training programs.
 Where Malta Enterprise is satisfied that an undertaking qualifies under this scheme, assistance with respect to eligible costs shall not exceed 70% for small undertakings, 60% for medium-sized enterprises, and 50% for large undertakings.
 The total amount of assistance that may be granted should not exceed the amount of EUR 2 million.
 Support in terms of this scheme may be awarded until 31 December 2022.

-During the 2020 Government Budget, it was announced that improvements to the start-up tax credit scheme will be launched in 2020 in order to further incentivise new businesses setting up or relocating in Gozo.
-Further to this, the Ministry for Gozo has set up the Gozo Teleworking Scheme for Gozitan employees working in the Maltese private sector offering financial assistance to employers related to teleworking.
+During the 2021 Government Budget, it was announced that improvements to the start-up tax credit scheme will be introduced in order to further incentivise new businesses setting up or relocating in Gozo.